 - 1. Must possess a grade of C or better in all required general education taken at another institution and possess a minimum of a 2.0 cumulative GPA at time of transfer. - 2.
 Previous Southern Union students must have a minimum 2.0 at SUSCC. - 3.
 Must be a student in good standing and eligible to return to the EMS program. - 4.
 Provide a letter of eligibility from the Dean/Director of the previous program. - 5.
 Complete at least 25% of the total program at the accepting institution. - 6.
 Acceptance of transfer students into the EMS program is limited by the number of faculty and clinical facilities available.
 Meeting minimal standards does not guarantee acceptance. - 7.
 Students transferring into the paramedic level who have completed a non-accredited AEMT program and are pursuing the long certificate OR degree route, must take EMS 156, Advanced Emergency Medical Technician Clinical, as a corequisite to EMS 244.
 Upon completion of EMS 156 with a grade of 75 or higher, the student will be awarded 9 hours of academic credit. - If a student has attended a non-credit program for both his/her EMT and AEMT, and are pursuing the long certificate OR degree route, the student must take EMS 156 and EMS 108 as a corequisite to EMS 244.
-Upon completion of EMS 108 and EMS 156 with a grade of 75 or higher, the student will be awarded 19 hours of academic credit ltem # Title Credits MTH 100 INTERMEDIATE COLLEGE ALGEBRA 13 ltem # Title Credits ENG 101 ENGLISH COMPOSITION I 3
+Upon completion of EMS 108 and EMS 156 with a grade of 75 or higher, the student will be awarded 19 hours of academic credit

-Emergency Medical Technician (EMT) Paramedic Program
+Emergency Medical Technician (EMT) Paramedic